NVDLI/LDL/README.md

 ## Datasets
-Some of the programming examples rely on datasets accessible through the DL framework but others need to be downloaded and place in the appropriate location.
+Some of the programming examples rely on datasets accessible through the DL framework but others need to be downloaded and placed in the appropriate location.
 This section describes how to obtain the ones that need to be downloaded.
 All program examples assume that the downloaded datasets are placed in the directory named data in the root of the code example directory tree.